Volleyball Lingo and Terminology

 There is a lot of terminology in volleyball to learn when playing and watching the sport.
 If you’re an athlete learning to play for the first time, or a guardian wanting to teach the sport, check out these phrases and terms.

 Serving: Serving in volleyball is how each point of the game starts.
 The team who won the last point will be given the serve.
-The player in the back left spot of the rotation will hit the ball from behind the end line over to the opposing team's side of the net, thus starting the play.
+The player in the back right spot of the rotation will hit the ball from behind the end line over to the opposing team’s side of the net, thus starting the play.

-Passing: Passing is when a player uses either their hands or their platform to bump the ball to another player, most often the setter.
+Passing: Passing is when a player uses either their hands or their platform (arms) to bump the ball to another player, most often the setter.
 Passing happens when the team receives a serve or a hit from the opposing team.

 Setting: Setting is most often done by a designated setter on the court.
 They will use their hands to pass the ball to another player, putting the ball in a place where the other player can hit the ball to the opposing side.
 There are many different kinds of sets depending on where hitters want to hit the ball from.